Isaquesantos7/django-datables/README.md

 * Jquery
 * Python
 ## Objetivo do projeto
-* Praticar as diferentes formas de apresentar formularios ultilizando do DataTables no Django.
+* Praticar as diferentes formas de apresentar relatórios ultilizando do DataTables no Django.